edgio-docs/edgio-docs/src/pages/guides/troubleshooting.md

 #### Assumptions {/*assumptions*/}

-You have deployed your site to Layer0.
-All your website code resides with Layer0 as SSR (server-side rendering) code.
+You have deployed your site to {{ PRODUCT }}.
+All your website code resides with {{ PRODUCT }} as SSR (server-side rendering) code.
 Your backend (server) simply contains data that is needed by your website code to construct a page and return it to a requesting client or browser.
 See [Architecture](/guides/overview#section_architecture) for more information.

 #### Typical Request Flows {/*typical-request-flows*/}